Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 <resolved-image source="/images/fable/type-two.png" />

-As for Type 3 package, there is the package [Fable.Node](https://github.com/fable-compiler/fable-node) that covers most system modules of the Node.js runtime
+As for Type 3 packages, there is the package [Fable.Node](https://github.com/fable-compiler/fable-node) that covers most system modules of the Node.js runtime.

 <resolved-image source="/images/fable/type-three.png" />